HS116/Covid-Webscraper-with-Twitter-Bot/README.md

-# Scraping Coronavirus data using Beautiful Soup in Python and outputting using a Twitter API
+# Scraping Coronavirus data using Beautiful Soup in Python and outputting country vs country comparisons using a Twitter API
-# ...